mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### Setting up steps

-We can define each command that we want to run under `steps` section.
+We can define each command that we want to run under the `steps` section.
-Commands can be defined by `run keyword`.
+Commands can be defined by the `run` keyword.

 ```yml
 jobs: